SomeSnm/master_thesis/README.md

-# Inferring demographics of reddit users
+# Inferring gender of reddit users
 Master thesis project.
 Predicting gender of reddit users based on their comments.
 (Work in progress)